arbor-sim/arbor/doc/tutorial/mpi.rst

 store the handles to the probes; these referred to particular ``gid``s.
 The ``gid``s are now distributed, so on one node, the script will not find the cell referred to by the handle and therefore return an empty list (no results were found).

 In step **(18)** we check if the list has a nonzero length, so we can collect the results generated on this particular node.
 Since Arbor does not collect the results automatically, we have to write the results to disk and analyse them later.
-We generate a random string to use in the filename where the result is stored.
+We query :py:attr:`arbor.context.rank` for the rank id to use in the filename where the result is stored.

 .. code-block:: python